captainwz/svg-3d-builder/README.md

 ```javascript
 import Builder from 'svg-3d-builder';
 ```
-Make sure there is a svg element described in your document
+Make sure there is an svg element described in your document
 ```html
 <html>
     <head>